 How can I use and override reverse DNS rules with Route 53 Resolver?

-How can I use and override auto-defined reverse DNS rules with Amazon Route 53 Resolver?
+How do I use and override auto-defined reverse DNS rules with Amazon Route 53 Resolver?

 To use Resolver rules:

-- You must enable the DNS resolution and DNS hostnames attributes of the virtual private cloud (VPC).
+- You must turn on the DNS resolution and DNS hostnames attributes of the virtual private cloud (VPC).

 - DNS queries must be sent to the Amazon-provided DNS resolver of that VPC.